 If you’ve got dry patches of rough bumps on your skin, chances are, it’s been a frustrating journey to get to the bottom of what’s causing them.
-Bumpy like acne but dry and itchy like eczema, keratosis pilaris is often mistaken for a number of different things.
-But if you’re here, reading this, and it’s very clear you’ve got keratosis pilaris, that means you’re already on the right track to finding a treatment to alleviate those symptoms!
+Bumpy like acne, but dry and itchy like eczema, keratosis pilaris is often mistaken for a number of different things.
+But if you’re here reading this, you’re already on the right track to finding a treatment to alleviate those symptoms!

 Am I doomed now that I’ve been diagnosed with KP?!